 Jee Leong Koh

-Originally from Singapore, Jee Leong Koh is an author, editor, and publisher based in New York City.
+Jee is a Singaporean author, editor, and publisher based in New York City.
 His book of poems Steep Tea (Carcanet) was named a Best Book of the Year by UK’s Financial Times.

-Judy Luo is a student at New York University’s Gallatin School of Individualized Study completing
+Judy is a student at New York University’s Gallatin School of Individualized Study completing

 a tentative concentration in